wheatstalk/web-carver/API.md

 ----|-----------
 [ApplicationLoadBalancedFargateGateway](#wheatstalk-web-carver-applicationloadbalancedfargategateway)|Creates a gateway with an Application Load Balancer and Fargate service.
 [Environment](#wheatstalk-web-carver-environment)|Creates a WebCarver environment.
+[EnvironmentManifest](#wheatstalk-web-carver-environmentmanifest)|Creates a manifest file for the environment as JSON, stored in an SSM Parameter so that the environment can be imported in another CDK app.
 [HttpRouteHeaderMatch](#wheatstalk-web-carver-httprouteheadermatch)|Used to generate header matching methods.
+[PreferencesContext](#wheatstalk-web-carver-preferencescontext)|Get or set preferences by context.
 [Router](#wheatstalk-web-carver-router)|Creates a WebCarver Router.
 [Service](#wheatstalk-web-carver-service)|Creates a WebCarver service.
 [ServiceExtension](#wheatstalk-web-carver-serviceextension)|Used to create service extensions.